• Skip to primary navigation

 I recently adapted this red wine braised short ribs recipe to the Instant Pot.
 The original recipe comes from Ina Garten’s newest cookbook Cook Like a Pro: Recipes and Tips for Home Cooks and it was a big hit with my family.

 I had to make the Instant Pot version of the recipe a few times to get it just right since Ina Garten’s recipe for red wine braised short ribs is cooked in the oven.
-The red wine and Guinness stout beer impart a complex flavor to these Instant Pot beef short ribs.
+The red wine and Guinness stout beer impart a complex flavor to these pressure cooker short ribs.
 I love to serve them over polenta.

 Guinness stout is a really dark beer that has a very strong and unmistakable flavor.
 I have to confess that I’m not a fan of drinking it but I am a fan of cooking with it!
 The flavor of the beef short ribs cooking in the Guinness and red wine is rich and robust.